code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-14-spring-jms-listener-example.md

 > Note that you can also [synchronously receive JMS messages using the JmsTemplate]({{ site.url }}/spring-jms-jmstemplate-example.html).

-Let's show how above concepts work.
+Let's show how the above concepts work.

 We start from a previous [Spring JMS Example using ActiveMQ]({{ site.url }}/spring-jms-activemq-example.html).

 We adapt it so that an order message is sent to an order queue.
-A JMS listener will pickup the message and send a status message to two different status queues.
-On each queue a different message listener container will read the status.
+A JMS listener will pick up the message and send a status message to two different status queues.
+On each queue, a different message listener container will read the status.

 ## 2. General Project Overview